-Many experts warn new college graduates about the harm a Facebook profile could have on employment opportunities—too many inappropriate photos or statues, especially any defaming your employer, and you could definitely get your resume thrown in the trash or get fired.
+Many experts warn new college graduates about the harm a Facebook profile could have on employment opportunities—too many inappropriate photos or statuses, especially any defaming your employer, and you could definitely get your resume thrown in the trash or get fired.
 But what many high school graduates aren’t aware of is that their Facebook profile can actually hinder their chances of getting into the college of their choice.
 Just how employers use social media sites to determine whether an applicant looks promising, college admission officers and recruiters use the social networking site in a similar fashion.

 In fact, about 24% of college admission officers admit to tracking applicants on various social media sites, including Facebook, YouTube and Google, to check an applicant’s digital trail, according to a 2011 Kaplan Test Prep survey.
 And those that snooped typically found something that hindered the applicant’s chances of acceptance, including photos of alcohol and drug abuse, vulgarity, and evidence of a plagiarized admission’s essay.